On the nullspace of split graphs: Split graphs with nullity 1

 \begin{proof} From \Cref{A.null=1.full.supported}, we know that $B_i$ spans the subspace $\langle \{A_{*j}:j\in\Supp(A)\} \rangle$.
 With this in mind, it is clear that $B$ spans $\im(A)$.
 Since $|B|=n-1=\rank(A)$, we can finally conclude that $B$ is a basis for $\im(A)$. \end{proof}

 \begin{theorem} Let $G$ be a graph without isolated vertices.
 If $\nul(G)=1$ and $s\in\Supp(G)$, then

-is a basis for $\im(G)$. \end{theorem} This theorem provides a very concrete and useful result: for any graph with nullity 1 and no isolated vertices, you can obtain a basis for the column space by simply removing any one column corresponding to a supported vertex.
-This is computationally useful and reveals the highly structured nature of the adjacency matrix in this case. \begin{proof} Since $G$ has no isolated vertices, $A(G)_{*j} \neq 0$ for all $j \in V(G)$.
+is a basis for $\im(G)$. \end{theorem} This theorem provides a very concrete and useful result: for any graph with nullity 1 and no isolated vertices, you can obtain a basis for the column space by simply removing any one column corresponding to a supported vertex. \begin{proof} Since $G$ has no isolated vertices, $A(G)_{*j} \neq 0$ for all $j \in V(G)$.
 If $\Supp(G)=\{u\}$ for some $u$, then $\nulo(G)=\langle e_u\rangle$.
 But, $0=A(G)e_u=A(G)_{*u}$, contradicting that all the columns of $A(G)$ are nonzero.
 Therefore, $|\Supp(G)| \geq 2$, and so we can apply \Cref{basis.Im(A).null=1}. \end{proof}

 \begin{lemma} Let $Sp(K,S)$ be a split graph such that $\cliqueker{Sp}\neq \{0\}$, and let $P$ be the submatrix of $R$ of size $|K|\times|\rank(R)|$ whose columns form a basis for $\im(R)$.
 Let $S'$ be the set of vertices associated with the columns of $P$.
 If $Sp'(K,S')$ is the split graph whose biadjacency matrix is $P$, then